ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Methodology

+where $(x_{\min}, y_{\min})$ and $(x_{\max}, y_{\max})$ denote the top-left and bottom-right coordinates of the region containing the concept.
+This box provides an \emph{instance-level spatial prior} that disambiguates multiple occurrences of similar concepts within a scene.
+In particular, it prevents attention leakage from causing unintended modifications to visually or semantically similar non-target instances elsewhere in the image.
+It does not replace attention-based localization or define the edit region; it acts only as a coarse guardrail constraining where attention-derived edits may be applied.

-As described in Section~\ref{sec:semantic_leakage}, LOCATEdit constructs a refined spatial mask by solving a Laplacian smoothing problem over cross-attention maps associated with blend words.
-Let $\mathbf{M}^* \in \mathbb{R}^{H \times W}$ denote the refined attention map obtained after refinement.
-While this process promotes spatial coherence, it may also propagate activation mass to semantically unrelated regions when strong self-attention affinities exist between multiple instances.
+\mypara{\textbf{The gating operation}} LOCATEdit constructs a refined spatial mask by solving a Laplacian smoothing problem over cross-attention maps associated with the blend words and target tokens.
+Let $\mathbf{M}^*_t \in \mathbb{R}^{H \times W}$ denote the refined attention map for instance $t$.
+While refinement promotes spatial coherence, it may propagate activation mass to semantically unrelated regions when strong self-attention affinities exist between multiple instances.